mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

 Read the [Lua language documentation](https://www.lua.org/docs.html) for information on how to write Lua scripts.

-*Note:* This module is a part of the experimental module package, `maxscale-experimental`.
+*Note:* This module is experimental and must be built from source.
+The module is deprecated in MaxScale 23.08 and might be removed in a future release.

 [TOC]